kevinkong91/dev-setup/README.md

 #### Installation

 The [aws.sh script](#aws-script) installs the AWS CLI.
 If you prefer to install it separately, run:

-    $ pip install awscli
+    $ pip install awscliv2

 Run the following command to configure the AWS CLI:

     $ aws configure

-Alternatively, the aws.sh script also syncs the template ```.aws/``` folder to your home folder.
-Note running the aws.sh script will overwrite any existing ```~/.aws/``` folder.
+Alternatively, the aws.sh script also syncs the template `.aws/` folder to your home folder.
+Note running the aws.sh script will overwrite any existing `~/.aws/` folder.
 Update the config file with your credentials and location:

 ```
 [default]